Seattle moves into next phase after expansion approval

 “Every year it’ll change a little bit,” Tippett said.
 “By the time it gets here, you’ll have a pretty good idea of where you think teams are going to fall.”

-Long months are ahead before the as-yet-named team plays its first meaningful game, but work is already under way and the effort can begin in earnest now that the NHL Board of Governors has officially awarded Seattle a franchise.
-Groundbreaking on a total overhaul of KeyArena is Wednesday, and Seattle’s front office will spend the rest of this season plotting the course for an organization that has a tough act to follow after Vegas reached the Stanley Cup Final in its inaugural season.
+Long months are ahead before the as-yet-unnamed team plays its first game, but work is already underway and the effort can begin in earnest now that the NHL Board of Governors has officially awarded Seattle a franchise.
+Groundbreaking on a total overhaul of KeyArena is Wednesday, and Seattle’s front office will spend the rest of this season plotting the course for an organization that has a tough act to follow after the Vegas Golden Knights reached the Stanley Cup Final in their inaugural season.

 “Part of the DNA of this ownership group is we’re extremely competitive,” said Tod Leiweke, a minority partner, president and CEO of Seattle Hockey Partners.
 “We’re here to win.
 And we want to win.
 So we’re going to look at these timelines and how it can be put to our advantage.”